-Full-time PhD: 6 years Full-time master's: TBD
+- Full-time PhD: 6 years - Full-time MA: TBD

 See General Regulations (§A7.2 Extension of Time for Completion of Degree Requirements) for more information.

 A7.
 REGISTRATION AND ENROLMENT

 Registration is the process by which a person has established, for an academic period, an active association with a program of study.
 Enrolment is the approved engagement by a student in a course or other academic activity or component of a program of study.